 Ray's father was probably his first musical influence.
-A US airman, living in London, Ray's dad had brought over a huge collection of great records.
-Young Gelato remembers hearing Sammy Davis, Dean Martin, Bill Haley, and many more, being played around the home, while he was growing up.
-This Love of music developed further when Ray was a teenager.
+A US airman from New Jersey, living in London, Ray's dad had brought over a huge collection of great records.
+Young Ray remembers hearing Sammy Davis, Dean Martin, Bill Haley Little Richard, and many more, being played around the home while he was growing up.
+This love of music developed further when Ray was a teenager.
 Most nights, Ray could be found at Londons best Rock n Roll clubs, R n B venues and live gigs.
 Discovering the sounds of Louis Jordan and Louis Prima, among many other legendary entertainers, who would later be huge influences on Ray's music.
 In 1979, Ray took up tenor sax.
 Studying hard at night school and with private tutors, he developed a life-long love of jazz tenor sax playing.
 He was introduced to such sax greats as, Coleman Hawkins, Lester Young, Illinois Jacquet, Ben Webster, etc. These masters became big influences on Gelato's sax playing.
 Around this time, Ray would ask to sit in with any live band that would let him!
-It was here that he realised that music was to be his life.
+It was then that he realised that music was to be his life.

 In 1988, Ray appeared playing and singing in the hit British film, Scandal.
 That same year, he formed Ray Gelato and the Giants of Jive.
 This bigger, seven-piece band was the prototype of the winning formula Ray uses today.
 Their extensive list of gigs included shows at Carnegie Hall, the Nice Jazz Festival, the Lugano Jazz Festival and many tours throughout the U.K. and Europe.
 The group also recorded three CDs before disbanding in 1994.

-In 1994, Ray found more film work, performing on the soundtrack for the BBC drama, No Bananas.
+In 1994, Ray was asked to sing on the soundtrack for the BBC drama, No Bananas.
 That same year, he formed The Ray Gelato Giants, with whom he still performs today.
 This highly successful combination has played to critical acclaim wherever they have appeared, including the Umbria Jazz Festival in Italy (four times), the Montreal Jazz Festival, San Sebastian Jazz Festival (Spain), and concerts in New York City, Philadelphia, Tampa, Chicago, Washington D.C., and Los Angeles.
 The band has also enjoyed numerous Italian tours and television appearances, including a spot on the Mauritzio Costanzo show.
 Closer to home, Ray and the boys have played Ronnie Scotts to rave reviews (see reviews), Pizza on the Park, and consistently packed the house at The 100 Club in London actually breaking the attendance record!

-In 2000, Ray found the time to make another celluloid cameo with his appearance in the Jude Law film, Enig ma , playing the sax - naturally!
+In 2000, Gelato found the time to make another celluloid cameo with his appearance in the Jude Law film, Enigma , playing the sax - naturally!
 2001 saw an award-winning feature article on Ray appear in ATOMIC Magazine and later that year The Ray Gelato Giants opened for Robbie Williams ' "Swing When You're Winning" concert at The Royal Albert Hall in London, before an appearance at Bryan Adams ' birthday party - at the singer's personal request.
 In 2002, The Ray Gelato Giants put on a fantastic show to a star-studded audience at Paul McCartney 's wedding, performed for HM the Queen at The Ritz Hotel in London, and also played at the home of music biz boss Richard Branson .
-2003 was the best yet for Ray and his Giants as they played a 10 day residency at the Umbria Jazz Festival in Italy and continuing to build a very healthy fanbase in the US.
-Alongside the regular shows at the 100 Club and Dean St Pizza Express, Ray finished off the year with an acclaimed three week residency at the legendary Ronnie Scotts club.

-2004 has been one of the biggest years for the band to date.
-At the beginning of the year Ray was signed to a worldwide deal to the True Blue label (part of the Telstar Music Group).
+In 2004 He was signed to a worldwide deal to the True Blue label (part of the Telstar Music Group).
 He signed a multi album major record company deal and released the acclaimed ‘Ray Gelato' album described by Music Week Magazine as “A well made and brilliantly sung 15 track album” .
 Since then Ray has been busier than ever.
 At the beginning of the year Ray performed his self penned track “A Pizza You” on ITV's This Morning .
 Due to overwhelming viewer demands the producer's asked the band back to perform the live favourite “Just a Gigolo” on the show for an unprecedented second time in two weeks.
 Other national TV appearances included performances on Top of the Pops 2 , the Terry & Gaby Show , BBC News and Good Food Live where Ray demonstrated his talents as a chef.

-Ray's TV appearances continued at the end of April when he appeared on the hit BBC 1 show ‘Strictly Dance Fever' where he performed “It Don't Mean a Thing if it Ain't Got That Swing'.
+Ray's TV appearances continued when he appeared on the hit BBC 1 show ‘Strictly Dance Fever' where he performed “It Don't Mean a Thing if it Ain't Got That Swing' presented by Graham Norton.

 Backed by a 35 piece orchestra Ray performed alongside amongst others Katie Melua and Will Young at the BBC's VE Day Concert in Trafalgar Square in May.